Proposed second Scottish independence referendum: Security

 Key issues of security and defence during the previous referendum campaign included the viability of a separate Scottish defence force, nuclear weapons and membership of NATO.
 In a 2020 interview, SNP Defence Spokesperson Stewart McDonald said that an independent Scotland would not be a "scaled-down version of the United Kingdom" when it comes to defence and security.
 He said the state's armed forces would reflect the nation's "maritime" status.
 He also stated that Scotland would seek to be a "good global citizen" and assist with international peacekeeping missions, as well as helping secure the North Atlantic.

 The SNP hope to remove the UK's nuclear deterrent, Trident, from Scotland in the event of independence.
 If the last referendum had returned a positive result, the UK Government planned to ensure special status, similar to the Sovereign Base Areas in Cyprus, for the Faslane base.
 But the SNP said it would not negotiate with the UK on the matter.
 Any alternative solution to its current location at Faslane would come at a huge cost and take decades, according to then-Defence Secretary Philip Hammond.
 The Trident site is linked to at least 11,800 jobs in Argyll.
 The Scottish Government has previously proposed, in the event of independence, that the site could be converted to a conventional naval base and the joint headquarters for the new armed forces.

 A study conducted by the LSE concluded that an independent Scotland would be able to provide for its own security, though not immediately following the proposed 18-month transition period after the referendum and not entirely replacing the extensive UK security apparatus.
 For example, an independent Scotland would likely lose a dedicated intelligence service, the advanced security capabilities provided by GCHQ and may lose intelligence sharing within the Five Eyes network.
 An independent Scotland may also lose high-level technical protections against intellectual property theft and economic advantages of the UK-wide foreign intelligence capabilities.
+In March 2024, the Scottish Government published Building a New Scotland: An independent Scotland's Place in the World, which proposed the establishment of a new Joint Forces Headquarters to be based at HMNB Clyde which would lead the establishment of a new Scottish Armed Forces.
+An independent Scotland's military capability would consist of land, maritime and air forces.